-An "unknown man", hey?
-While this man may be unknown to Police, he may be known to the offender(s) in question who NOW KNOW he is the informant.
-Perhaps the Los Angeles County Sheriff's Dept. should take a lesson from Wikileaks – or any journalist who never reveal their sources!
+An “unknown man”, hey?
+While this man may be unknown to Police, he may be known to the offender(s) in question who NOW KNOWS he is the informant.
+Perhaps the Los Angeles County Sheriff’s Dept. should take a lesson from Wikileaks – or any journalist who never reveals their sources!

 But it gets better… much better… later in the same story:

 They also want to speak to the man who gave them the videos and stressed that he could remain anonymous.